Hiring is contingent upon a contract award*** A Top Secret clearance is required for this position. Qualifications: • Must have a Ph.D. in

 Atmospheric physicists and dynamists study the physical movements and interactions that occur in the atmosphere.
 They may study how terrain affects weather and causes turbulence, how solar phenomena affect satellite communications and navigation, or they may study the causes and effects of lightning.

 Broadcast meteorologists give forecasts to the general public through television, radio, and the Internet.
 They use graphics software to develop maps and charts that explain their forecasts.
-Not all weather broadcasters seen on television are meteorologists or atmospheric scientists.
-For more information on broadcasters who do not have specific training in meteorology, but present weather conditions and forecasts, see the profile on reporters, correspondents, and broadcast news analysts.
+Not all weather broadcasters seen on television are meteorologists or atmospheric scientists; reporters, correspondents, and broadcast news analysts present weather conditions and forecasts, but do not have specific training in meteorology.

 Climatologists study historical weather patterns to interpret long-term weather patterns or shifts in climate by using primarily statistical methods.
 Global climate change is the main area of study for climatologists.
 Paleoclimatology is a specialization within this field.
 Climatologists who specialize in paleoclimatology may take samples from icebergs and other sources to gather data on the atmosphere that cover very long periods of time.